 - highly qualified professors, with sufficient teaching experience in English;

-- comfortable modern university building in Moscow’s historic center, with all the necessary facilities (library, Internet access, copiers, inexpensive cafeteria on the premises);
+- comfortable modern university building in Moscow’s historic center, with all the necessary facilities (Internet access, copiers, inexpensive cafeteria on the premises);

 - credits transferable to North American universities;